 Creating a great atmosphere is all about comfort and focus.
 You don’t need a dedicated tasting room, just a quiet spot where you can relax without distractions.
 Dim the lights, put on some of your favorite low-key music, and settle into a comfortable chair.
 The right glass also plays a big part.
 While any tumbler will do, using a proper whiskey glass, like a Glencairn or a rocks glass, can help concentrate the aromas and make the experience feel more intentional.
 The goal is to create a setting that encourages you to slow down and savor what’s in your glass.

-Making Your Tasting Memorable
+How to Make Your Tasting Memorable

 To get the most out of your bourbon, give it a moment to settle.
 After you pour, let the glass sit for about 10 minutes.
 This allows some of the initial, sharp alcohol vapors to dissipate, letting the whiskey’s true character shine through.
 When you’re ready to taste, take a small sip and let it coat your tongue before you swallow.
 Pay attention to the flavors you notice right away and the ones that linger afterward.
 You might pick up on notes of oak, vanilla, or fruit.
 For a fun twist, try our S’mores Whiskey in one of our signature cocktails to see how its flavors play with other ingredients.